noloader/cryptopp-android-mk/README.md

 ## Testing

-The Android build files are a work in progress, so use it at your own risk.
+The Android build files are a work in progress, so use them at your own risk.
 With that said <tt>cryptest-android.sh</tt> is used to test the build system.

 In September 2016 the library added <tt>cryptest-android.sh</tt> to help test the Android.mk gear.
 The script is located in Crypto++'s <tt>TestScripts</tt> directory.
 The script downloads the Android.mk project files and builds the library.